Club Terms & Conditions

 We expect everyone to respond to messages from managers/the club in a timely manner.
 Managers may need to find out if players can attend training sessions, matches, friendly matches, tournaments, etc, so will rely on getting quick responses either way from parents/players in order to do this.

 Proof of Age

-Leagues may request to see a player's proof of age (passport or birth certificate), so this must be available if needed.
-This is usually asked for when registering with a league, or in the first match a player attends in a league (some leagues do spot-checks).
+Leagues may request to see a player's proof of age (passport or birth certificate), so this must be available upon request.
+This is usually asked for when registering with a league, or in the first match a player attends in a league (some leagues also do spot-checks).

 All fully-registered Ormskirk FC players will be given free use of a match kit and/or a training kit.

 If a player leaves the club for any reason, or when the time comes for a team to get new kits, kits need to be handed back to the club in good condition so they can be re-used.